 Application

-This Agreement shall be binding on the Company, and the employees of the Company in New South Wales who are employed in the classifications set out in this Agreement.
+This Agreement willbe binding on the Company, and the employees of the Company in New South Wales and the Australian Capital Territory who are employed in the classifications set out in this Agreement.

-This Agreement shall also be binding on any future employees employed by the Company in the classifications set out in this Agreement after the approval of this Agreement.
+This Agreement will also be binding on any future employees employed by the Company in the classifications set out in this Agreement after the approval of this Agreement.

+The Health Services Union of Level 2, 109 Pitt Street, Sydney NSW 2000 will be covered by this Agreement.

-This Agreement supersedes the operation of the Healthcare ImagingLumus Imaging Services (NSW) Enterprise Agreement 2015
+This Agreement supersedes the operation of the Healthcare Imaging Services (NSW) Enterprise Agreement 2018 in respect to NSW technical and clerical employees

-This Agreement will commence operation seven (7) days after approval by the FWC and shall have a nominal expiry date of 30 November 2021.
+This Agreement will commence operation seven (7) days after approval by the FWC and will have a nominal expiry date of 30 September 2025

 This Agreement can only be varied or terminated according to the provisions of the Act.

+The parties bound agree to commence bargaining 6 months before the nominal expiry date.

 Commitments

 This Agreement is entered into on the understanding that it does not contravene any aspect of the Fair Work Act 2009, including the NES, and the Fair Work Regulations 2009.
-Where any term of this Agreement contravenes legislation, such terms shall not apply.
-Where this Agreement is silent in whole or in part the relevant legislation shall apply.
+Where any term of this Agreement contravenes legislation, such terms will not apply.
+Where this Agreement is silent in whole or in part the relevant legislation will apply.

 This Agreement will be read and interpreted in conjunction with the NES.
 Where there is inconsistency between this agreement and the NES, and the NES provides greater benefit, the NES provision will apply to the extent of the inconsistency.